Check if you need planning permission

 However, you can carry out some work without the need to apply for planning permission.
 This is called 'permitted development'.
 The Planning Portal explains more about permitted development.

-Even if the work does fall under permitted development, you may still need planning permission, as permitted development may not apply to your property.
+Even if the work does fall under permitted development, you may still need planning permission, as your property may not have permitted development rights.

 You can find out what permitted development rights your property has by: